 Paolo Rocca.
 Mr. Rocca is the chairman of the Company's board of directors and our chief executive officer.
 He is a grandson of Agostino Rocca.
-He is also chairman of the board of directors of Ternium, a director and vice president of San Faustin, and a director of Techint Financial Corporation N.V.
+He is also chairman of the board of directors of Tamsa.
+He is also the chairman of the board of directors of Ternium, a director and vice president of San Faustin, and a director of Techint Financial Corporation N.V.
 Mr. Rocca is a member of the International Advisory Committee of the New York Stock Exchange.
 Mr. Rocca is an Italian citizen.